-I started canning and preserving when I was young, helping my mom make upwards of 20 pints of salsa and strawberry rhubarb jam.
+I started canning and preserving when I was young, helping my mom make upwards of 20 pints of roasted salsa and rhubarb jam.
 The process was long and tiring.
 So much peeling and chopping, followed by hectic rushing to fill the scalding hot jars with whatever was bubbling in the pot.
 BUT…. those jars were like liquid gold come winter time.

 My strategy on canning is more small-batch driven, as I really enjoy being able to tuck away all sorts of options instead of focusing my energy on one or two recipes.
 One week I can pull out of a jar of chai pear butter, the next I’m noshing on the Kumquat Pickles you see here, a recipe I’m sharing from my friend Autumn‘s new book, Beyond Canning!

 I’ve been reading Autumn’s blog for quite a few years, first stumbling upon this delicious Rhubarb Shrub recipe she created.
 I’ve always admired her unique combinations, but most of all, her ability to make these fantastic small batch recipes and take away the intimidation of canning.
 I recently sat down with to ask her 5 questions to dig a little deeper into her inspiration, and learn more about why she loves “putting things up”.